 Notice that \eqref{a} is stated solely in terms of (i) the value of $f$, (ii) the norm of its gradient, and (iii) the first two smallest eigenvalues of its Hesssian, evaluated at the point $\x^*$.
 To the best of our knowledge this characterization appears to be new.
 It is also worth noticing that this characterization remains valid for functions that are positively homogeneous (of degree $d$) and twice continuously differentiable, i.e., such that $f(\lambda\x)=\lambda^df(\x)$ for all $\lambda>0$ and all $\x$.

-$\bullet$ Next, we specialize to our simple setting \eqref{def-pb} a result of Nie \cite{nie1} obtained in a more general context of polynomial optimization, where (i) the criterion and constraints are all arbitrary but with bounded degree (fixed), and (ii) the number of constraints is also fixed.
-In contrast, \eqref{def-pb} has a single constraint (the sphere constraint) with known associated polynomial $\x\mapsto \Vert\x\Vert^2-1$, and the criterion is also very specific as it is a degree-$d$ form.

-In this setting we obtain a single homogeneous polynomial ${\rm Res}\in\R[\f]$ (a certain resultant) where the variables $\f\in\R^{s_0}$ (with $s_0={n-1+d\choose d}$) are coefficients of forms of degree $d$ (fixed).
-If ${\rm Res}(\f)\neq0$ then in fact {\bf (FONC)}-{\bf (SONC)} (equivalently, \eqref{a}) characterize \emph{all} local minima of $f$ on $\bS^{n-1}$.
-Hence such ``nice" forms are ``generic" as they are located outside the (real) zero set of a polynomial in the input space of coefficients, i.e., they belong to a Zariski open set.

-Then for a generic form, checking whether a point $\x$ is a local minimum is remarkably simple.
+Then checking whether a point $\x$ satisfies \sonc~ is remarkably simple.
 It reduces to check \eqref{a}, i.e., check whether $\Vert\nabla f(\x)\Vert=d\,\vert f(\x)\vert$ and then compare the value $f(\x)$ with the two smallest eigenvalues of the Hesssian.
-This is very useful for any local optimization algorithm since one can easily check whether the curent iterate satisfies \eqref{a}.
+This is very useful for any local optimization algorithm since one can easily check whether a curent iterate satisfies \eqref{a}.

 $\bullet$ Finally, with any degree-$d$ form $f$ we associate a polynomial $g$ of degree $d$ such that (i) $g$ coincide with $f$ on $\bS^{n-1}$, and (ii) all points $\x\in\bS^{n-1}$ that satisfy {\bf (FONC)} are critical points of $g$ (i.e. $\nabla g(\x)=0$) and the converse is also true.
-Then by using our characterization \eqref{a} of local minima for generic degree-$d$ forms, and invoking a certain decomposition of gradient ideals already nicely exploited by Nie et al. \cite{nie2} for unconstrained optimization, we provide a characterization of generic forms with no spurious local minimum on $\bS^{n-1}$.
+Then by using the characterization \eqref{a} and invoking a certain decomposition of gradient ideals already nicely exploited by Nie et al. \cite{nie2} for unconstrained optimization, we provide a characterization of a class of degree-$d$ forms with no spurious local minima on $\bS^{n-1}$.

-Notice that the previous genericity result is important as otherwise if \eqref{a} would characterize all local minima only for some small set of ``exotic" degree-$d$ forms, then our characterization of those with no spurious local minimum would be even more exotic, and so with little value.

 At last but not least, we also remark that if a form $f$ can take negative values then minimizing $f$ on the (convex) Euclidean unit ball $\mathcal{E}_n$ is easier than on $\bS^{n-1}$ and yields same (negative) minima and minimizers.
-In this case one may adapt the previous result and characterize the larger set of degree-$d$ forms with no spurious \emph{negative} local minimum on $\bS^{n-1}$.
+In this case one may adapt the previous result and characterize a larger class of degree-$d$ forms with no spurious \emph{negative} local minima on $\bS^{n-1}$.